DevOpenWRT-Router/luci-app-observatory/README.md

 See [INSTALL](INSTALL.md).

+## Usage

+On a page within Admin, including the login screen, there should be a link at the bottom right that says "Observatory".
+That will lead to the Dashboard.

+Alternatively, the URL would be like `http://router.example.com/cgi-bin/luci/observatory/`, replacing `http://router.example.com` with the protocol and domain normally used to access LuCI on the router.

 ## Design goals

 - working on as many systems and browsers as feasibly possible
    - bells and whistles may be broken on older browsers, but the train should still roll
    - no, not going to make this work on [Lynx](https://invisible-island.net/lynx/)
    - yes, it works on [IceCat](https://www.gnu.org/software/gnuzilla/) with [LibreJS](https://www.gnu.org/software/librejs/) enabled
-   - can be installed on OpenWRT 18 and 19
+   - can be installed on OpenWRT 14, 15, 18 and 19
 - accessible to anyone
    - no login required, thus no session timeouts
-      - note auto-refresh pages time out on OpenWRT 19 easier than on OpenWRT 18
+      - hibernated page (e.g. in Chromium) causes session expiration
    - **do not use** in potentially hostile environments
 - usable over long sessions
    - no session timeouts